 Macroangiopathic (arterio-arterial embolic) causes of Stroke

 Carotid artery stenosis

-Sources of embolism are primarily stenoses of the Aa. carotis communis and the Aa. carotis internae (carotid artery stenosis).
-Carotid artery stenoses usually form due to the turbulent blood stream profiles in the area of the carotid bifurcation, directly at the departure point into the carotid artery.
-The macroangiopathic changes always arise over many years, so that collateral circulations that have formed parallel can long hide advanced, haemodynamically relevant stenosis.
+Sources of embolism are primarily stenoses of the Aa.carotid communis and the Aa. carotid internae (carotid artery stenosis).
+Carotid artery stenoses usually form due to the turbulent blood stream profiles in the area of the carotid bifurcation, directly at the terminal point into the carotid artery.
+The macroangiopathic changes always arise over many years, so that collateral circulations that have formed parallel, haemodynamically relevant stenosis.